 - An evaluation is not considered official until official transcripts have been received and processed by the Registrar's Office. - An official transcript is defined as one that has been received by Grace directly from a secure, authenticated party or the issuing institution.
 Grace does not accept any electronic documentation directly from the student as official.
-The transcript must bear an institutional validation (such as a seal, logo, or watermark), date, and appropriate signature.
-Transcripts that do not meet these requirements will be considered unofficial.
 Transcripts can be sent to the Registrar's Office at Grace Christian University, 1011 Aldon St SW, Grand Rapids, MI 49509.
-Request electronic transcripts to be sent to onlineregistrar@gracechristian.edu. - On-Campus Students: All official transcripts must be received by the start of the semester.
-Failure to furnish a complete and valid record of all previous college experience may mean cancellation of the student's privilege of admission. - Online Students: If an official transcript is not received by the end of the student's first course, the pending transfer work may be removed from the student's education plan or a registration hold for the subsequent semester may be placed on the student's account.
-An effort will be made to communicate with the student and establish a firm deadline to minimize the impact on the student's registration and program length. - The student may be required to provide a course description or course syllabus for transfer credit determination if the information is not available through TES or the institution website. - Transfer credits must be from a Department of Education recognized, nationally or regionally accredited college or university.
-Students seeking a graduate degree from Grace who graduated from a nationally accredited institution will be reviewed on a case-by-case basis. - Credits earned at a non-accredited college will be considered only after the student has provided documentation of a minimum of three regionally accredited institutions that accept the non-accredited institution's courses in transfer.
-Once verified, coursework from an unaccredited school must be evaluated by the Registrar in the same manner as accredited coursework.
-The maximum number of credits transferable from an unaccredited school is 30 semester credit hours for undergraduate students unless otherwise approved by the Dean or Provost. - Courses must be college-level courses; typically labeled as 100 level or higher.
+Request official electronic transcripts to be sent to onlineregistrar@gracechristian.edu. - On Campus Students: All official transcripts must be received by the start of the semester.
+Failure to furnish a complete and valid record of all previous college experience may mean cancellation of the student's privilege of admission. - The student may be required to provide a course description or course syllabus for transfer credit determination if the information is not available through TES or the institution website. - Transfer credits must be from a regionally accredited college or university, or an institution that is accredited by a national accrediting agency that is recognized by the Department of Education.
+Students seeking a graduate degree from Grace who graduated from a nationally accredited institution will be considered on a case-by-case basis. - Credits earned at a non-accredited college will be considered only after the student has provided documentation of a minimum of three regionally accredited institutions that accept similar courses in transfer from the non-accredited institution.
+Once verified, coursework from the unaccredited school must be evaluated by the Registrar in the same manner as accredited coursework.
+The maximum number of credits transferable from an unaccredited school is 30 semester credit hours for bachelor degree seeking students unless otherwise approved by the Dean or Provost. - Courses must be college-level courses; typically labeled as 100 level or higher.
 Remedial or vocational credits will not be accepted for transfer into college-level courses. - All academic, college-level courses in which at least a C- grade or its equivalent has been earned are eligible for transfer to undergraduate programs.
-A grade of B or higher is required for the transfer of graduate-level coursework. - Undergraduate students may be awarded a block transfer of 60 credit hours for an earned Associate of Arts or Associate of Science degree.
-The Associate of Applied Science degree is excluded from this policy unless the Registrar's Office is able to verify the existence of a general education component. - Students completing the requirements of the Michigan Transfer Agreement (MTA) should contact the Registrar's Office for more information about block transfer credit.
+A grade of B or higher is required for the transfer of graduate-level coursework. - Undergraduate students will receive a minimum of 60 credit hours for an earned Associate of Arts or Associate of Science degree from a regionally or ABHE accredited institution.
+The credits will be evaluated for Grace degree requirements by the Registrar's Office. - The transfer credits earned as part of an Associate of Applied Science degree program will be evaluated for Grace degree applicability by the Registrar's Office on a course by course basis. - Students completing the requirements of the Michigan Transfer Agreement (MTA) will receive a minimum of 30 semester credits in transfer.
+All Arts and Sciences Core requirements will be satisfied by the completed MTA. - At least 25% of the required credit hours for a Grace associate or bachelor degree program must be taken at Grace Christian University.
+Graduate students must complete 50% of the program requirements at Grace.

-- At least 25% of the program required credit hours must be taken at Grace Christian University in order to complete an associate or bachelor degree.
-Graduate students must complete 50% of the program requirements at Grace. - Associate Degree Program: The maximum number of transfer credits, including credit by exam or prior learning assessment, is 45.
-25% of the program requirements must be completed at Grace Christian University. - Bachelor Degree Program: The maximum number of transfer credits, including credit by exam or prior learning assessment, is 90.
-25% of the program requirements must be completed at Grace Christian University. - Transfer credit (including non-traditional transfer credit) must be completed prior to the student's last semester at Grace Christian University unless pre-approved by the Dean or Provost.
+- Associate Degree Program: Students may transfer in a maximum of 45 credits, including credit by exam or prior learning assessment, toward an associate degree. - Bachelor Degree Program: Students may transfer in a maximum of 90 credits, including credit by exam or prior learning assessment, toward a bachelor degree. - Transfer credit (including non-traditional transfer credit) must be completed prior to the student's last semester at Grace Christian University unless pre-approved by the Dean or Provost.